tjhop/tmuxer/README.md

     -n, --new-session       Create new tmux session (default only if attached session not detected) -s, --ssh               "SSH Mode".
-Changes command to `ssh {}` (Same as: `--command 'ssh {}'`) -u, --unsync            Disable synchronization of panes (default: pane input is synchronized)
+Changes command to `ssh {}` (Same as: `--command 'ssh {}'`) -u, --unsync            Disable synchronization of panes (default: pane input is synchronized) -w, --window-name       What to name the tmux window created to hold panes
 ```

 "Targets" for each Tmux pane can be provided as command line arguments, by piping/redirecting data to `tmuxer`, or by writing a config file.
 Checkout the examples below!